kahia777/kahia777.github.io/README.md

 ---

 FACTS ABOUT ME:

           My name is Kahia Adona Dolanas, you may call me Kahia.
 I am from LG 9 Pro in Ateneo de Naga University.
 I like writing and listening to music.
 I hope you would enjoy this little 'e-diary' of mine!

+In this website, you would find:

+     - small paragraphs about my odd experiences in life (basically, random topics)
+     - albums I would like for you to listen

+     ---

                                                              April 25
           April 25, 2008 is the day I was born.
 My family was happy that another blessing would come into their lives.
 But,